gszfwsb/Awesome-Dataset-Reduction/Dataset-Distillation/Trajectory-Matching.md

     <details> <summary>BibTex</summary>

     ```bibtex
-    @inproceedings{yang2024nsd,
+    @article{li2024prioritize,
-      title={Neural Spectral Decomposition for Dataset Distillation},
+    title={Prioritize Alignment in Dataset Distillation},
-      author={Yang, Shaolei and Cheng, Shen and Hong, Mingbo and Fan, Haoqiang and Wei, Xing and Liu, Shuaicheng},
+    author={Li, Zekai and Guo, Ziyao and Zhao, Wangbo and Zhang, Tianle and Cheng, Zhi-Qi and Khaki, Samir and Zhang, Kaipeng and Sajedi, Ahmad and Plataniotis, Konstantinos N and Wang, Kai and others},
-      booktitle={Proceedings of the European Conference on Computer Vision (ECCV)},
+    journal={arXiv preprint arXiv:2408.03360},
     year={2024}
     }
     ```